 - 1. Describe how the model handles expenses, risk load, investment income, premium reserves, taxes, assessments, profit margin, economic inflation, and any criteria other than direct property insurance claim payments. - 2.
 The method of inclusion of secondary uncertainty in the probable maximum loss levels will be examined. - 3.
 Provide the data and methods used to incorporate individual aspects of demand surge on personal and commercial residential coverages, inclusive of the effects from building material costs, labor costs, contents costs, repair time, etc. - 4.
-Provide a detailed description of how the model accounts for hurricane storm surge losses. - 5.
+Provide a detailed description of the methods used to ensure that the modeled loss costs do not include all of how the model accounts for hurricane storm surge losses. - 5.
 All referenced literature will be reviewed to determine applicability.

-A-5 Policy Conditions
+A-45 Policy Conditions